 Trade union membership on political participation was found to be both signiﬁcant and positive and is associated with higher levels of political activism and electoral participation.
 Furthermore, an institutional context that facilitates high levels of union density seems likely to have an overall positive effect on citizen participation.

 Trade Unions can also assist with support a claim in court against the violation of right to political participation and even institute an action on behalf of an individual whose right has been violated or restricted.

 NGOs play important part in the modern political society by encouraging voter turnout, facilitating collective actions in support of an issue.
 In so doing, they stimulate political participation by creating opportunities and platforms for association, and providing resources.
 NGOs work to contribute to the realization of human rights.
 They mobilize, articulate, and represent the concerns and interests of people at different levels of decision-making; locally, nationally, or internationally.

 NGOs help promote right to political participation by leading citizens actions which include petitions, protests, social media campaigns, lobbying, legislative advocacy.
 In so doing, NGOs can help introduce bills that can influence government policies to favour citizens or stop policies that harm citizens.

 Political parties can be considered as civil society organizations that summarize the interest of a particular group (or groups), articulate, and represent them.
 By participating in democratic elections, they want to present these interests to formal political representatives and institutions.
 A political party is the gateway platform to exercise the right to stand to be voted for a political post.
-Joining a political party is a movement for the representation of citizens of a state.

 An ordinary person joins a party which represents his interests, thereby adopting the political principles of the party.
 Also, the political policies implemented by the party should have the best interest of the people who elected this party.